New to the Global Flavor Atlas?

 Seasonal Notes

 Spring introduces tender greens, peas, and fresh herbs, while summer highlights soft fruits and berries.
 Autumn and winter lean on sturdy vegetables such as potatoes, turnips, and cabbages, paired with stored grains that provide sustenance through long damp seasons.
-Seasonal cycles strongly influence what appears on the table, giving meals a sense of rhythm and continuity.
+Seasonal cycles strongly influence what appears on the table, giving meals a sense of pattern and continuity.

 Kitchen Inspiration